 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins

 Explore beautiful Sitka, the only community in Southeast Alaska that faces the open ocean waters of the Gulf of Alaska.
 Get up close and personal with a giant Pacific octopus and handle starfish, sea cucumber, and more at the Sitka Sound Science Center.
-View majestic birds of prey at the Alaska Raptor Center, visit the fascinating Sheldon Jackson Museum to learn about the state's rich Alaska Native history, and experience the Fortress of the Bear rescue center.
+View majestic birds of prey at the Alaska Raptor Center, and experience the Fortress of the Bear rescue center.
 Embark for the winding narrows north of town while searching for bald eagles, sea otters, bears, whales, and other wildlife.

-Enjoy kayak and DIB (shallow water expedition craft) exploration in northern Kuiu Island's Saginaw Bay.
-Beachcomb or hike along the beautiful secluded coastline of the area, where marine fossils are sometimes found.
+Enjoy kayak and skiff exploration in a northern Kuiu or Kupreanof Island Bay.
+Beachcomb or hike along the beautiful secluded coastline of the area.

 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska's "Little Norway."
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.

-Scout for humpback whales and other marine mammals in the world-renowned whale waters of Frederick Sound.
+Scout for humpback whales and other marine mammals in Frederick Sound.
 Humpbacks are famous for behavior that lends itself to incredible viewing and photography, such as tail lobbing, lunge feeding, pectoral slapping, breaching, and picturesque dives that showcase their massive flukes.

 Disembark in Alaska's capital city of Juneau.
-Transfer to the airport or your hotel is complimentary.
+Transfer to the airport or your hotel.

 True Alaskan Family Cruises are geared towards multi-generational groups and families.
 The departures feature an onboard Youth Expedition Leader who leads activities, exploration, and educational programs about Alaska.
 Program is tailored to children ages 7 and up.
 Strengthen bonds through shared discovery and learning.
 Get up close and personal with a giant Pacific octopus and handle starfish, sea cucumber, and more at the Sitka Sound Science Center.
 View majestic birds of prey at the Alaska Raptor Center.
 Roast s'mores at Orca Point Lodge and enjoy special daily menu options suited to the palates of young travelers.

-Airfare; pre- and post-cruise hotel accommodations; non-complimentary beer, wine, or alcohol; discretionary gratuities to crew; travel insurance; all taxes and port fees; fuel surcharge may apply.
+Airfare; pre- and post-cruise hotel accommodations; non-complimentary beer, wine, and alcohol or where otherwise indicated; discretionary gratuities to crew; travel insurance (highly recommended); all taxes and port fees; fuel surcharge may apply.